Two Men in Town (1973 film)

-Synopsis
+Plot

 Germain Cazeneuve left the police to work as a prison trainer, teaching inmates how to live once out of jail and how to stay out.
 He stands guarantor when Gino Strabliggi, a printer by trade, is paroled two years before his twelve-year sentence for bank robbery expires.
+Strabliggi has decided to go straight.

-Germain and his family offer friendship to Gino and his wife Sophie, who has waited faithfully for ten years, until two criminals racing along a country road kill Sophie by accident.
+Cazeneuve and his family offer friendship to Strabliggi and his wife Sophie, who has waited faithfully for ten years, until two drivers racing along a country road kill Sophie by accident.

-Gino gets a steady job as a printer and meets Lucy, a bank employee, who moves into his flat.
+Strabliggi gets a steady job as a printer and meets Lucy, a bank employee, who moves into his flat.

 On a regular visit to the police station to renew his parole, he is seen by Inspector Goitreau who originally arrested him and immediately follows him.
-As he stops for petrol, some old associates spot him and give him the address of their hideout.
-Goitreau, suspecting Gino is part of their plans, arrests him and gets the address, but Germain gets him freed.
+As he stops for petrol, some old criminal associates spot him and give him the address of their hideout.
+Goitreau, suspecting Strabliggi is part of their plans, arrests him and gets the address, but Cazeneuve gets him freed.

-Thwarted, Goitreau starts harassing Gino, questioning his boss at the printers and his girl friend at the bank.
+Thwarted, Goitreau starts harassing Strabliggi, questioning his boss at the printers and his girlfriend at the bank.

 When the gang pull off a raid, Goitreau knows where they will meet up and arrests them all.
-He is sure Gino was part of the operation as well and breaks into the flat, where he finds Lucy and starts pushing her about.
-Gino comes in behind him and, going mad at his girl being assaulted, strangles Goitreau.
+He is confident Strabliggi was also part of the operation and breaks into his flat, where he finds Lucy and starts pushing her about.
+Strabliggi comes in behind him and, angered by his girl being assaulted, strangles Goitreau.

-He is tried and condemned to death.
-His lawyer and Germain attend the execution by guillotine.
+Strabliggi is tried and condemned to death.
+His lawyer and Cazeneuve attend the execution by guillotine.